anthonydb/practical-sql/README.md

 ## Practical SQL: A Beginner's Guide to Storytelling with Data

-[Practical SQL](https://www.nostarch.com/practicalSQL) from No Starch Press is a beginner-friendly guide to the database programming language SQL (Structured Query Language).
-Author [Anthony DeBarros](https://www.anthonydebarros.com), a longtime data analyst, journalist and coder, starts readers with SQL basics, using the open-source database PostgreSQL and the visual interface pgAdmin.
-You'll build skills by analyzing data from the U.S. Census and other government agencies, using exercises and real-world examples in each chapter.
+[Practical SQL](https://www.nostarch.com/practicalSQL) from No Starch Press is a beginner-friendly guide to the database programming language SQL.
+Author [Anthony DeBarros](https://www.anthonydebarros.com), a longtime data analyst, journalist and coder, starts readers with SQL basics, using the open-source database PostgreSQL and the visual interface pgAdmin, and moves through advanced topics including statistics, GIS and automating tasks.
+Along the way, you'll analyze data from the U.S. Census and other government agencies and learn the fundamentals of good database design.
 This book is ideal for beginners as well as those who know some SQL and want to go deeper.

 Practical SQL is [available in PDF, .mobi, .epub, and classic print formats](https://www.nostarch.com/practicalSQL).